neutrino-ai/neutrino-notebooks/README.md

 It allows you to define cells with a declarative syntax which will compile your cell into an HTTP endpoint, a websocket endpoint, or a scheduled task.

+---

+### Features

+- Expose cells as HTTP or websockets endpoints with comment declaratives like `@HTTP` and `@WS`

+- Periodically run cells as scheduled tasks for simple data pipelines with `@SCHEDULE`

+- Automatic routing based on filename and directory structure, sort of similar to NextJs.

+- Ignore sandbox files by naming them ‘_sandbox’

+Compile your notebooks with `neutrino build`, which creates a /build folder with a dockerized FastAPI app for local testing or deployment.

+---

+### Getting Started

+`pip install neutrino-cli`

+---

+### Examples

-**Example: Generate a Startup Idea and Send a Pitch Email Every 3 Hours**
+**Generate a Startup Idea and Send a Pitch Email Every 3 Hours**
 ```python
 """
 @SCHEDULE